phptuts/learnaustintech/_posts/arduino-block/2017-10-12-input-output.md

 6) In the command prompt type:
 ```
-python arduino_web_server.py
+sh start.sh
 ```
 ![step6](/images/arduino-block/2017-10-12-input-output/step6.png)

-7) Now open your [Block Environment](http://127.0.0.1:8080/), http://127.0.0.1:8080/.
-Click on Discard if you see blocks on the screen.
+7) Now open your [Block Environment](http://127.0.0.1:3000/), http://127.0.0.1:3000/.
+Click on discard if you see blocks on the screen.

 ![step7](/images/arduino-block/2017-10-12-input-output/step7.png)

 So you are going to learn how to control the arduino.
 You will do this by dragging blocks onto the screen.
 Each block represents something that the arduino will do.
 The first thing we are going to learn how to do is send electricity to the pin.
-The blocks you drag onto the screen will be executed for ever.
-Meaning that program will repeat itself until the arduino is unplugged.

 8) Click on Input/Output and drag the DigitalWrite block.
 Change the pin to 13 and make sure Stat is HIGH.
 High means that the electricity will be sent through that pin.